mrserverless/docker-3musketeers/README.md

 Another suggested pattern is to zip your dependencies.
 Even big images like [Golang stretch](https://hub.docker.com/_/golang/) does not include zip.
 It does include `tar` which you can use but sometimes a zip file is required like when deploying your Lambda function to AWS.

+### curl

+Just useful utility to use instead of wget.

 ### Cookiecutter & git

 The cherry on top!
 [Cookiecutter](https://github.com/audreyr/cookiecutter) is used for [3 Musketeers examples](https://github.com/flemay/3musketeers) and this image allows use to generete them with the only need of Docker!
 Cookiecutter needs `git` to download from a url.